 - H. Proration of Purchase Rights.
 Should the total number of shares of Common Stock to be purchased pursuant to outstanding purchase rights on any particular date exceed the number of shares then available for issuance under the Plan, the Plan Administrator shall make a pro-rata allocation of the available shares on a uniform and nondiscriminatory basis, and the payroll deductions of each Participant, to the extent in excess of the aggregate purchase price payable for the Common Stock pro-rated to such individual, shall be refunded. - I. Assignability.
 The purchase right shall be exercisable only by the Participant and shall not be assignable or transferable by the Participant. - J. Stockholder Rights.
 A Participant shall have no stockholder rights with respect to the shares subject to his or her outstanding purchase right until the shares are purchased on the Participant's behalf in accordance with the provisions of the Plan and the Participant has become a holder of record of the purchased shares. - K. Tax Withholding.
 At the time a Participant's purchase right is exercised, in whole or in part, or at the time a Participant disposes of some or all of the shares of Common Stock he or she acquires under the Plan, the Participant shall make adequate provision for the U.S. federal, state, local and foreign tax withholding obligations, if any, of the Corporation and/or Corporate Affiliate which arise upon exercise of the purchase right or upon such disposition of shares, respectively.
 The Corporation and/or the Corporate Affiliate may, but shall not be obligated to, withhold from the Participant's compensation or any other payments due the Participant the amount necessary to meet such withholding obligations or withhold from the proceeds of the sale of shares of Common Stock or any other method of withholding the Corporation and/or the Corporate Affiliate deems appropriate.
-The Corporation and/or the Corporate Affiliate shall have the right to take such other action as may be necessary in the opinion of the Corporation or a Corporate Affiliate to satisfy withholding obligations for such taxes.
+The Corporation and/or the Corporate Affiliate to satisfy withholding obligations for such taxes. - L. Transfer of Employment.
+For purposes of the Plan, the Participant's employment relationship shall be treated as continuing intact upon a transfer between locations of a Participating Corporation or upon a transfer of employment from one Participating Corporation to another Participating Corporation that are each participating in the Code Section 423(b) Plan.
+The Plan Administrator may establish other rules to govern transfers of employment between Participating Corporations and between a Participating Corporation in the Code Section 423 (b) Plan and a Participating Corporation in the Non-423(b)Plan (or vice versa), consistent with the requirements of Section 423 of the Code, as amended, and the terms of the Plan.